Davis Rules: Production

 Davis Rules was canceled by ABC after less than one season despite having premiered after Super Bowl XXV.
-ABC retained the rights to the series and planned to use it as a midseason replacement.
-When the series wasn't used in ABC's lineup, CBS bought the series in November 1991.
+ABC aired it as a midseason replacement.
+When the series wasn't used in ABC's fall lineup, CBS bought the series in November 1991.

 CBS retooled the series, adding Bonnie Hunt and Giovanni Ribisi (credited as Vonni Ribisi), but canceled it after 16 episodes.